Emperor Shenzong of Song: Death and legacy

-Emperor Shenzong died in 1085 at the age of 36 from an unspecified illness and was succeeded by his son, Zhao Xu who took the throne as Emperor Zhezong.
+Emperor Shenzong died in early 1085 at the age of 36 from an unspecified illness and was succeeded by his son, Zhao Xu who took the throne as Emperor Zhezong.
 Emperor Zhezong was underage and so Shenzong’s mother Empress Gao ruled as regent until her death.
+A political struggled ensued following Shenzong’s death.
+The Empress Dowager’s conservative faction (which included Sima Guang, Lü Gongzhu, the famous poet Su Shi, and the co-founder of Neo-confucianism, Cheng Hao) defeated Cai Jue’s faction.
+The conservatives went on to repeal the New Polices and purge the court of remaining reformers.